Vishnu2784/Portfolio/README.md

 # 👋 Hi, I'm Vishnu K

 🎓 **B.Sc.
-Computer Science Graduate** | 💻 Aspiring Software Developer
+Computer Science Graduate** | 💻 Analyst | 🌐 Data & Cloud Enthusiast
 📍 Pollachi, India | 🌐 [LinkedIn](https://www.linkedin.com/in/vishnu-k-76406b301)

 ---

 ## 🚀 About Me
-Enthusiastic and motivated **Computer Science graduate** with a strong foundation in programming and problem-solving.
+Enthusiastic and motivated **Computer Science graduate** with a strong foundation in programming, data, and problem-solving.
-Currently working as a **Trainee Analyst at Cognizant**, where I’m gaining hands-on experience in software development and industry practices.
+Currently working as a **Trainee Analyst at Cognizant**, where I’m gaining hands-on experience in **Data Warehousing, ETL, and Cloud Technologies**.

-- 🌱 Improving expertise in **Java, SQL, and ASP.NET**
+- 🌱 Improving expertise in **Informatica PowerCenter, Data Warehousing, Azure & Big Data**
 - 🔒 Built a project: **Image Steganography for Secured Data Transfer** using C#, ASP.NET & SQL Server
-- 🤝 Looking to collaborate on open-source and software development projects
+- 🤝 Looking to collaborate on open-source, data engineering, and software development projects
 - ⚡ Fun fact: I love solving problems creatively and adapting to new challenges

 ---